BLOG

 Other

-Salesforce recommends course completion and hand-on experience to become a Salesforce Certified Administrator.
 The certification exam consists of 60 multiple-choice questions and takes 1.5 hours at a special testing center or in a proctored online test ($200 registration fee + tax, retake fee $100 + tax).
 Results are provided immediately after exam submission.

-The salary for an entry-level Salesforce developer in the US starts at $55,000; mid-level salaries range from $75,000-120,000
+The salary for an entry-level Salesforce developer in the US starts at $55,000; mid-level salaries range from $75,000-120,000.

 Several years of relevant experience and solid Apex coding skills are necessary to become a senior specialist.
 At that level, a Salesforce developer should be acquainted with the full application development cycle and be able to take into account the nuances of complicated business logic and workflows.

-With more responsibility comes a bigger paycheck: Salesforce senior developer salaries range from $100,000 to $140,000.
+But, with more responsibility comes a bigger paycheck: Salesforce senior developer salaries range from $100,000 to $140,000.
 Still, demand for senior specialists is lower because projects usually require a maximum of two senior developers.

 At the top of the Salesforce developer hierarchy is the Salesforce solution architect or application architect who makes critical decisions related to security standards.
-The average Salesforce solution architect salary is $200,000 per year.
+The average Salesforce solution architect salary is $250,000 per year.

-In November 2020, approximately 47% of Salesforce’s US workforce was made up of underrepresented groups (Black, Latinx, Indigenous, and Multiracial).
+Equality is a core value at Salesforce.
+Diverse perspectives fuel innovation and enhance connections among people.
+In 2022, approximately 46 percent of Salesforce’s US workforce was made up of underrepresented groups (Black, Latinx, Indigenous, and Multiracial).
 Salesforce has committed to having underrepresented groups account for half of its workforce by 2023.

 Global employee gender representation

-Compared to 2018, more women started working at Salesforce globally in 2020 — the number increased from 31.6% to 33.6%; hiring of men dropped slightly in the same time period from 68.2% in 2018 to 66.1% in 2020.
-The number of non-binary employees remains the same at 0.2%.
+Compared to 2018, more women started working at Salesforce globally in 2022 — the number increased from 31.6 percent to 36.4 percent; hiring of men dropped slightly in the same time period from 68.2 percent in 2018 to 63.4 percent in 2022.
+The number of non-binary employees remains the same at 0.2 percent.

 US employee gender representation

-The same trend shows up in the US: The number of women hired by Salesforce grew from 33.6% in 2018 to 36.1% in 2020 while the number of men hired decreased from 66.1% in 2018 to 63.7% in 2020.
+The same trend shows up in the US: The number of women hired by Salesforce grew from 33.6 percent in 2018 to 39.3 percent in 2022 while the number of men hired decreased from 66.1 percent in 2018 to 60.1 percent in 2022.

 US employee race and ethnicity representation

-Salesforce’s employees span race and ethnic representations: White (60%), Asian (26.2%), Hispanic or Latinx (4.5%), Black or African American (3.4%), Multiracial (2.8%), Undisclosed (2.7%), Native Hawaiian or other Pacific Islander (0.3%), Native American or Native Alaskan (0.2%).
+Salesforce’s employees span race and ethnic representations: White (54.2 percent)), Asian (26.9 percent), Hispanic or Latinx (5.7 percent), Black or African American (5.2 percent), Multiracial (2.8 percent), Undisclosed (4.4 percent), Native Hawaiian or other Pacific Islander (0.3 percent), Native American or Native Alaskan (0.3 percent).

 Additional US representation data